 Vascular rings

-• The windpipe is also called the trachea.
+• The windpipe also is called the trachea.

+A vascular ring can affect breathing and swallowing.
 Surgery is usually needed to treat a vascular ring.

 Symptoms

 Some people with a vascular ring don't have symptoms.
 Sometimes symptoms aren't noticed until later in life.
-If a vascular ring presses against the trachea and esophagus, it can lead to breathing and digestive problems.

 Symptoms of a vascular ring may include: